Speaking with Shadows Podcast

-Speaking with Shadows brings you a new story every fortnight on a Tuesday.
-Episode 1 invites you into the 1930s world of Gwen Lally, Britain’s first female pageant master.
-Other figures stepping out of the shadows in further episodes include revolutionary soldiers from the Caribbean, a medieval Jewish community in York, and imprisoned conscientious objectors from the First World War.
+Episode 1 of Speaking with Shadows invites you into the 1930s world of Gwen Lally, Britain’s first female pageant master.
+Figures stepping out of the shadows in the other episodes include revolutionary soldiers from the Caribbean, a medieval Jewish community in York, and imprisoned conscientious objectors from the First World War.

 Episode 1: A 1930s Pioneer